Official Resources and Ethical Prep

 What Ethical Prep Looks Like

 Ethical preparation is still very practical.
 Use the official syllabus as your checklist, then write your own small snippets for every objective.
 If the objective says list slicing, write five slices and predict results.
-If it says default parameters, write functions with positional, keyword, and default arguments.
+If it says default parameters, write functions mixing positional, keyword, and default arguments.
 If it says exception hierarchy, create small try blocks and predict which handler runs.

 How to Evaluate Practice Material